Allied Health

 Interpersonal Skills

 Medical assistants work closely with patients, physicians, and other health care professionals.
 Therefore, they must have excellent interpersonal skills.
 They should be able to communicate effectively with patients, explain medical procedures, and answer questions.
-They should also be able to work well in a team and follow instructions.
+They should also be able to work well as a team and follow instructions.

 Organizational Skills